 Amendments of to the Act on RES dated 22 June 2016 and of some other Laws, starting from 01 January 2018, have limited the obligatory purchases by the obliged seller of energy produced using a RES installation for the price published by the Polish Energy Regulatory Authority(Urząd Regulacji Energetyki), exclusively to installations that started their operations before 01 July 2016 and with thermal input lower than 0.5 MW.
 Abolishment of the repurchase obligation under long-term contracts with the obliged seller, has resulted in dependence of the RES producers' revenue on contractual terms of energy sales contracts (PPA), which are concluded with the entity acting as an obliged seller or with other companies in the market.
-This risk was addressed in the valuation model for each exposure by implementing the price paths of the black energy forecast by the Bank in a middle-term and long-term perspective, adopted based on current reports of the renowned external firms.
+This risk has been addressed by the valuation model for each exposure by implementing the price paths for black energy forecast by the Group in a middle-term and long-term perspective, adopted on the basis of current reports of renowned external firms.